angristan/awesome-stars/README.md

 - [panr/hugo-theme-hello-friend](https://github.com/panr/hugo-theme-hello-friend) - Pretty basic theme for Hugo that covers all of the essentials.
 All you have to do is start typing!
 - [shalzz/zola-deploy-action](https://github.com/shalzz/zola-deploy-action) - Github action for building a Zola site and deploying to Github Pages
 - [ejmg/zerm](https://github.com/ejmg/zerm) - a minimalist and dark theme for Zola
-- [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [javascript-tutorial/en.javascript.info](https://github.com/javascript-tutorial/en.javascript.info) - Modern JavaScript Tutorial
 - [nanocurrency/nano-docs](https://github.com/nanocurrency/nano-docs) - Documentation for the Nano protocol
 - [Miaourt/niu-ending](https://github.com/Miaourt/niu-ending) - End of niu.moe - the credit animation